Incident DetailsCause of Death:

 The posse stopped the train as it approached Greensburg and Agent Robbins began searching it.
 When he entered the coal car he was fatally shot.
 The two suspects then jumped from the train and hid nearby.
 It is believed they reboarded the train when it started moving again.
 Both were arrested in Indianapolis the following day.

 The 28-year-old man who confessed to shooting Agent Robbins escaped from jail but was found to have drowned in the White River in Columbus about a month later.
-The charge as an accessory again his 27-year-old accomplice was later dismissed.
+The charge as an accessory against his 27-year-old accomplice was later dismissed.

 An investigation later revealed that the man who had alerted Agent Robbins to the illegal whiskey was impersonating a federal officer.
 He had hired the two men on the train to deliver the whiskey to him but believed they were stealing it.
 That man was charged with impersonating a federal officer.